CircleCI-Public/slack-orb/README.md

           message: "This is a custom message notification" # Optional: Enter your own message
           mentions: "USERID1,USERID2," # Optional: Enter the Slack IDs of any user or group (sub_team) to be mentioned
           color: "#42e2f4" # Optional: Assign custom colors for each notification
-          webhook: "webhook" # Optional: Enter a specific webhook here or the default will use $SLACK_WEBHOOK
+          webhook: ${SLACK_WEBHOOK} # Please use the CircleCI UI to set the slack webhook under the SLACK_WEBHOOK environment variable
 ```

 ![Custom Message Example](/img/notifyMessage.PNG)